bryonbaker/rhai-redis-demo/doc/demo-script.md

 Result: {" key "}:{" reapproving-metalised "}
 ```

 Merge all the terminals from each site into a single console display.
-Here you are showing the "mainframe" writing to the cache and that cache being consumed on premises, and via replicas located: on-premises, Sydney, New York, and London.
+Here you can see the "mainframe" writing to the cache and that cache being consumed on premises, and via replicas located: on-premises, Sydney, New York, and London.

 <img src="./images/rhai-finished.gif" alt="drawing"/>